 In medical factoring, the transaction is financed given the net payment of the claim.
 Net payment is the actual amount insurance will cover and pay for the claim.
 It is common for the net payment to vary from the gross invoice amount.

-Financing Medicare and Medicare claims require a particular procedure since they cannot be assigned like conventional medical claims.
-Bankers Factoring can process Medicare and Medicaid claims with our proven process complying with federal and local regulations.
+Financing Medicare and Medicare claims require a particular procedure since they cannot assign like conventional medical claims.
+Bankers Factoring can process Medicare and Medicaid claims with our proven process of complying with federal and local regulations.

 Medicare and Medicaid claims are usually handled using a bank account called a sweep account (also known as a control account).
-Sometimes this is referred to as a managed account.
+Sometimes this refer to as a managed account.
 The type of account retains the client’s ownership but provides Banker’s Factoring the operational control to obtain its payment.